 Q. Can pedestal fans overheat?

-While any electrical appliance presents some risk of fire hazard, the odds a pedestal fan will overheat are minimal.
-To be safe, regularly check the power cord to make sure it isn’t frayed or split.
-Also keep in mind that a fan that is burning up will make odd noises or put off a burning smell.
+While any electrical appliance presents a fire risk, it’s unlikely that a pedestal fan will overheat.
+To be safe, check the power cord often, making sure it isn’t frayed or split.

 Q. How do I choose a pedestal fan?